SYGong/sygong.github.io/_posts/2019-03-26-sequence-of-push-and-pop-operations.md

 G: 0 can't be popped before 2

 ### Algorithm
-It turns out, we can write algorithm to check a sequence
+It turns out, we can check a sequence by algorithm:
 ```python
 def good_pops(seq):
     stack = []